Groundswell: A Guide to Building Food Security in Rural Communities

 - Planting the Seeds - movie about our Lawns to Gardens Program (page 54)

-- Farmers to Farms West Kootenay Farmland Database (page 55)
+- Farmers to Farms West Kootenay Farmland Database (page 55) - no longer available

 - Crown Land project and maps (page 56)